8 Best Inspirational Speeches by Women!

 4. Mindy Kaling on Growing up

-At Harvard Law School Class Day ceremony, when she got up on the stage, her speech was not only the reflection of her courage, it was also priceless too.
+At the Harvard Law School Class Day ceremony, when she got up on the stage, her speech was not only a reflection of her courage, but it was also priceless.

 The best part of her speech was: